 Much of our raw material is grown in the USA. we know, it is crazy to think about it traveling all the way across the world and back, but in order to keep costs down and quality up, our partner in Turkey often buys overstock material in very large quantities.
 It's a global world!
 So sometimes our cotton is USA grown, and sometimes it comes from elsewhere.
 We always wanted to also be able to provide Organic cotton rope, and now we do!
 Our rope and string is 100% GOTS certified and comes from a family owned factory in Sweden.

 The individual strings, as thin as sewing string, are taken off pallets and arranged on these large circular forms that are then dipped into the large dye pots.

 The dye house we work with uses only Oeko-Tex certified dyes.
-This process certifies that the material is safe for use around children, and since you are touching iit all day with your hands and bringing it into your home, it was important to us that the manufacturing process was not creating any harmful reside.
+This process certifies that the material is safe for use around children, and since you are touching it all day with your hands and bringing it into your home, it was important to us that the manufacturing process was not creating any harmful reside.
 You can read more about it here.

-Then each reel of cotton is taken off the circular form, and UN-Spun.
+Then each reel of cotton is taken off the circular form, and un-spun.
 So that all the string that was on the OUTSIDE is now on the inside and it is then re-dipped to achieve overall color uniformity.